Chinnell/workshop-materials/README.md

 First the commit:

-	git commit -m "A message that is relevant to the changes in my file."
+	treylitefm: ~/workshop/src $ git commit -m "A message that is relevant to the changes in my file."

 Output: